Skip to main content

 <script src="https://cdn.jsdelivr.net/npm/eruda"></script>

-Option 2: Install via npm.
+Option 2: install via npm.

-npm install eruda --save
+npm install eruda

-Step 2: Initialise Eruda.
+Step 2: initialize Eruda

 If using the CDN, initialize Eruda when the page loads: